istex/istex-merge/README.md

 - `priorities` defines the default priority order.
 It is applied to every field without a specific priority order.
 - `keys.<field>` defines a specific priority order for `<field>`.
 Use an empty array (`[]`) to tell `co-reference` to use the default priority order.

-## Usage
+### Usage
-This library strictly builds the merged document.
-It must be integrated in an environment with direct access to the `docObject`s and the JSON file with the rules.
+This library must be integrated in an environment with direct access to the `docObject`s and the JSON file with the rules.

-Example:
 ```JS
 const { generateMergedDocument } = require('co-reference');
 const rules = require('./myCustomFile.json');